fedang/fedang.net/content/misc/quotes.md

 > {.author}

-> The only program that never fail is the one is never ran
+> The only program that never fail is the one that is never ran

 > I have received your letter, Dimitri Yegorovich, and thank you for it.